slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On success

 <!--
-> *"There is no formula for success, but there are two formulas for failure: not trying and not persisting."*
+> *"If you want to be successful, you must respect one rule – never lie to yourself."  -- Paulo Coelho*
 > *"Nothing is more common than unsuccessful people with talent.
 Leave the house before you find something worth staying in for."  -- Banksy*
+> *"The most successful people I know believe in themselves almost to the point of delusion."  -- Sam Altman*
+> *"There is no formula for success, but there are two formulas for failure: not trying and not persisting."*
 -->

 > *"Success doesn’t come to you.
 You go to it."